jitendradamor/Elementor-WooCommerce-Category-Addon/wc-product-category-elementor-addon/readme.txt

 ## Usage

-1. Drag the **WooCommerce Categories** widget onto your Elementor page.
+1. Drag the **WC Product Categories** widget onto your Elementor page.
 2. Configure the following options:
    - **Title:** Add a title to display above the categories.
    - **Description:** Add a short description below the title.